-(4) ERCOT shall provide verbal notice of the Watch to all TOs and QSEs representing Resources and shall post the message electronically to the ERCOT website.
-QSEs shall notify appropriate Resources, REPs, and LSEs.
-TOs shall notify their represented TSPs or DCTOs.
+(4) ERCOT shall provide verbal notice of the Watch to TOs and QSEs representing Resources through the TO and QSE Hotlines and shall post the message electronically to the ERCOT website.
+When a Watch is issued, it does not place ERCOT in an Emergency Condition.
+QSEs shall notify, as appropriate, their represented QSEs, Resources, REPs, and LSEs of Watches.
+TOs shall notify, as appropriate, their represented TSPs, DSPs and/or DCTOs of Watches.